-Squamous cell carcinoma of the skin is a common form of skin cancer that develops in the squamous cells that make up the middle and outer layer of the skin.
+Squamous cell carcinoma of the skin is a type of non-melanoma skin cancer that develops in the squamous cells (keratinocytes) that make up the outer layer of the skin.

 Most squamous cell carcinomas of the skin result from prolonged exposure to ultraviolet (UV) radiation, either from sunlight or from tanning beds or lamps.
 Avoiding UV light helps reduce your risk of squamous cell carcinoma of the skin and other forms of skin cancer.

-Squamous cell carcinoma of the skin most often occurs on sun-exposed skin, such as your scalp, the backs of your hands, your ears or your lips.
-But squamous cell carcinoma of the skin can occur anywhere on your body, including inside your mouth, on your anus and on your genitals.
+Squamous cell carcinoma of the skin often occurs on sun-exposed skin, such as the scalp, backs of hands, ears or lips.
+But squamous cell carcinoma of the skin can occur anywhere on your body.

 Signs and symptoms of squamous cell carcinoma of the skin include: